 Rhawnhurst is the popular choice for most new renters

 Renting is making a comeback in Philadelphia’s neighborhoods.
 Given the recession, the number of homeowners has drastically reduced by 10% between 2000 and 2016 while that of renters has seen a 26% increase.
-The best way to exemplify this is by looking at the area comprising Rhawnhurst, Castor Gardens and Mayfair.
-The neighborhoods added about 4,171 new renters during the 16-year period, more than any other Philly neighborhood.
+The best way to exemplify this is by looking at the area comprising Rhawnhurst, Castor Gardens, and Mayfair.
+The neighborhoods added 4,171 new renters during the 16-year period, more than any other Philly neighborhood.
 Despite the increase of 198% in the total number of renters, the area has remained owner-dominated.
-The score however is tight with the homeowner-to-renter ratio being 52%-48%.
+The score, however, is tight with the homeowner-to-renter ratio being 52%-48%.
 If the area continues to add new renters, the balance will probably shift in favor of renters.

-Other neighborhoods that added more than 2,500 new renters since 2000 include Castor Gardens, Kensington and Harrowgate.
-At the moment, Philadelphia boast fairly pricey rents, with residents paying about $1,161 per month for a studio apartment which is slightly less affordable than the average mortgage.
+Other neighborhoods that added more than 2,500 new renters since 2000 include Kensington, Harrowgate and Castor Gardens, Mayfair.
+At the moment, Philadelphia boasts fairly pricey rents, with residents paying $1,547 per month for an apartment which is slightly less affordable than the average mortgage.

 |Area||2000 Renter Population||2016 Renter Population||Renter Population Change|